neondatabase/website/content/docs/postgres/query-reference.md

 WHERE NOT granted;
 ```

-The queries above use the [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW) view, which is part of the Postges [Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).
+The queries above use the [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW) view, which is part of the Postgres [Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).

 ### Analyzing index usage